feijaouk/antoniocloud.com/docs/index.md

 header:
   overlay_image: "/assets/images/antonio-feijao-uk-snorkeling.jpg"
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  image_description: "Welcome to my personal website.
+  image_description: Welcome to my personal website.
 Antonio Feijao UK is an AWS Solutions Architect working for AWS, with Networking Specialty and Security Specialty certifications.
 Other areas of expertise are Linux, Cisco Networking, Raspberry PI, Cyber Security, Bash shell-scripting, Python 3, coding and more.
-Also passionate about our Planet Hearth, Travel, Humanism, Space and Physics"
+Also passionate about our Planet Hearth, Travel, Humanism, Space and Physics
   caption: "Photo by [**Antonio Feijao UK](https://www.antoniocloud.com), snorkeling in Mexican waters."
   actions:
     - label: "Antonio Feijao UK"